-Cat Girl – promoted as The Cat Girl – is a 1957 British-American horror film co-produced by Anglo-Amalgamated and American International Pictures (AIP).
+Cat Girl is a 1957 British-American horror film co-produced by Anglo Amalgamated and American International Pictures (AIP).
 It is an unofficial remake of Cat People (1942).

 Thanks to Eady Levy introduced by the Labour government, American International Pictures put up $25,000 of the budget and a script by their regular writer Lou Rusoff in exchange for Western hemisphere rights.
-The resulting film was directed by Alfred Shaughnessy and stars Barbara Shelley (Blood of the Vampire), Robert Ayres (First Man into Space), Kay Callard and Ernest Milton.
+The resulting film was directed by Alfred Shaughnessy (writer of Pete Walker’s Tiffany Jones and The Flesh and Blood Show) and stars Barbara Shelley (Blood of the Vampire), Robert Ayres (First Man into Space), Kay Callard and Ernest Milton.

 Leonora, a young British woman, whose husband is addicted to infidelity, inherits a family curse from her intense aged uncle that seemingly turns her into a murderous feline when she becomes angry.
 Leonora’s husband seems more intent on “getting high as a kite” with his alcoholic friend but her American psychiatrist friend attempts to assist her…